The TGA media spokesperson said:

 For the low-priority cases, merely sending a notice closes the case; for medium-priority cases, receipt of “an acceptable response” apparently closes the case.

 Indeed, the TGA states that an “acceptable response” is only likely to be checked if the complaint is assessed as critical (page 14 of the consultation document).

 Yet, experience with the current CRP shows that many sponsors will assert they will fix the problem, but then don’t, especially for second level advertisers that copy the original advertising material, such as Chemist Warehouse.

 Alternatively, sponsors may correct the breaches pointed out, but then create new ones.

 Monitoring compliance is essential; trusting advertisers is naive!
 The current trust-based system has led to an 80% non-compliance figure found when the TGA performs their limited number of post-marketing assessments on complementary medicines.

 In short, the “detailed information on individual complaints that will be published for medium-, serious- and critical-level complaints” would appear to be only that a complaint has been received on a certain date, the product involved, the company responsible (for high & critical cases only) and the outcome, “enforcement action taken”.
 NOT compliance achieved!

-Screen shots below from:
+And screen shots below from: